AdrianYip1/7SINS-Systems-Architecture/COMBAT.md

-# 7SINS Combat Engine — System Design Overview
+# 7SINS Combat Engine — System Overview

 This document describes the high-level architecture of the 7SINS grid-based combat engine.
 The focus is on subsystem structure, data flow, and deterministic execution rather than gameplay presentation.